greenelab/deep-review/sections/05_treat.md

 Much of the recent excitement in this domain has come from what could be considered a creative experimentation phase, in which deep learning has offered novel possibilities for feature representation and modeling of chemical compounds.
-A molecular graph, where atoms are nodes and bonds are edges, is a natural way to represent a chemical structure.
-Traditional machine learning approaches relied on preprocessing the graph into a feature vector, such as a fixed-width bit vector fingerprint [@tag:Rogers2010_fingerprints].
+A molecular graph, where atoms are labeled nodes and bonds are labeled edges, is a natural way to represent a chemical structure.

+Interestingly, molecular graphs, which are also called 2D-representations, can be more powerful than seemingly more realistic 3D representations, or higher 4D representations which also incorporate conformer ensembles [CITE SCHNEIDER]

+ Traditional machine learning
+approaches relied on preprocessing the graph into a feature vector, such as a fixed-width bit vector fingerprint [@tag:Rogers2010_fingerprints].
 The same fingerprints have been used by some drug-target interaction methods discussed